Medicaid for the Elderly and People with Disabilities Handbook

 • Affidavits must be signed under penalty of perjury.

-Form H1097, Affidavit for Citizenship/Identity, incorporates the required criteria.
+Form H1097, Affidavit for Citizenship/Identity, meets the required criteria.

-Documentation of citizenship and identity is a one-time activity.
-Once documentation of citizenship is established and documented in the case record, do not request again even after a break in eligibility.
-The documentation must be available and the case information must not be purged.
+Verification of citizenship and identity is a one-time requirement.
+Once citizenship is verified and documented in the case record, do not re-verify even after a break in eligibility.

-• additional information is required to determine eligibility, request the additional information and verification of citizenship.
-Allow the individual 10 days to provide proof; or
+more information is required to determine eligibilityrequest the additional information and verification of citizenship.
+Allow the person 10 days to provide proof.

-• no other information is required to determine eligibility, allow the individual a period of reasonable opportunity to provide the verification using policy in D-5500, Reasonable Opportunity.
+no other information is required to determine eligibilityallow the person a period of reasonable opportunity to provide the verification.
 If a reasonable opportunity period has been provided, citizenship must be verified before certifying for Medicaid.

-Note: If a person declares U.S. citizenship but cannot provide documentation, do not certify the person for ME-A and D-Emergency.
+Note: If a person declares U.S. citizenship but cannot provide documentation, do not certify the person for ME – A&D Emergency.

 D-5310 Exceptions to Documentation of Citizenship and Identity Requirement